siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 | after 1 year   | 50  | 30 + max.
 24 | 3 + max.
 24 |
 | after 10 years | 50  | 40 + max.
 24 | 3 + max.
 24 |

-In the subvolume `@data` after one week constantly one weekly snapshot, two daily snapshots of the previous day and up to twenty-four snapshots of the current day remain.
+After one week, the subvolume `@data` constantly keeps one weekly snapshot, two daily snapshots of the previous day, and up to twenty-four snapshots of the current day.
 If you think that the maximum of twenty-four daily snapshots is too much, please have a look at the following chapter *Snapper and systemd*.

 We can also change individual *key=value* pairs on the command line.
 In the example we reduce the number of held numbered snapshot in the `root` configuration.